rnakato/SSP/README.md

      ssp -i ChIP1.bam,ChIP2.bam,ChIP3.bam -o ChIP --gt genometable.txt

 Note that the chromosome length should be enough longer than the background length specified.
-For small genomes (e.g., yeast), the background should be shorten:
+For small genomes (e.g., yeast), the background length should be shorten:

      ssp -i ChIP1.bam,ChIP2.bam,ChIP3.bam -o ChIP --gt genometable.txt --ng_from 10000 --ng_to 50000 --ng_step 500